 “‘Social science’ is hogwash intended to provide jobs to idiots.”

-“Psychology and psychiatry are both sad joke pseudo sciences
+“Psychology and psychiatry are both sad joke pseudo sciences.”

 The effects of this first assault on social scientific truth created a fertile environment for the second assault.
-This new assault began in the political upheavals of the late 1960s, gradually gaining strength in the years that followed as a result of social, political, ethnic, and economic tensions, as well as the mistakes, lies, and failures of political authorities responsible for addressing these tensions.
+This new assault began in the political upheavals of the late 1960s, gradually gaining strength in the years that followed as a result of social, political, ethnic, and economic tensions, as well as the mistakes, failures, and lies of political authorities responsible for addressing these tensions.
 The skepticism induced by these events seemed to reach new heights in the U.S. with the election of Donald Trump.
 Supercharged by social media, it blossomed into a full-blown attack on public sources of information, including traditional opinion leaders like politicians, journalists, and researchers, and promoted a widespread feeling that one’s own intuition is a better source of knowledge than members of elites who are designated as “experts.”
 Postmodern skepticism and popular disillusionment with authorities therefore combined to create the environment of social science nihilism described above, in which internet rumors, conspiracy theories, and charismatic leaders seemed to many to have more credibility than carefully accumulated information distributed through legitimated channels.